biomejs/biome/.changeset/new_top_level_suppression_for_the_analyzer.md

 # New top-level suppression for the analyzer

 The Biome analyzer now supports a new top-level suppression.
-These suppression have to be placed at the top of the file, and they **must** be multiple line comments.
+These suppression have to be placed at the top of the file, and they must be followed by two newlines (`\n\n\`).

 The analyzer rules specified inside the block comment will be suppressed for the whole file.